HIV/AIDS And Substance Abuse And Addiction

 If an individual is concerned that they may have been exposed to HIV, the best action to take is to get tested.
 Most HIV tests are able to detect antibodies, which are proteins the body makes as a reaction against the HIV infection.
-It may take a few weeks for your body to produce the antibodies that HIV tests detect.
-Most often, people are encouraged to test three months after possible infection to be certain of the results.
+It may take a few weeks for the body to produce the antibodies that HIV tests detect.
+Most often, people are encouraged to test 3 months after possible infection to be certain of the results.

-Treatment and HIV/AIDS
+Treatment And HIV/AIDS

 I got honest about my HIV status.
 Not that I denied it, but in the world of addiction, it wasn’t talked about.
 I have been healthy for the past 30 plus years with HIV.
 My recovery is the prime reason for my health.
 I have adopted a little special needs boy who is also HIV [positive], in addition to being an amputee.
 I have obtained an associate’s degree, a bachelor’s [degree], and a graduate degree… I am beyond happy most of the time and when I am not — I look at my little boy and realize how lucky we are to have one another!

 Looking for a place to start?

 Reach out to a treatment provider for free today.

 - OR -

 If you have already been infected with HIV, it’s important to understand the role your drug abuse or addiction has in the progression of the disease.
 Treatment programs are in place that can help get you on the path to sobriety so that you can live a healthy lifestyle.
 Through regular medication and curbing addictive habits, you will have the highest chance of decreasing HIV’s progression and living a full, healthy life.

 If you need help finding an addiction treatment center near you, please contact a treatment provider today.